Minifigures/Minifigures/README.md

 # About Me

 Hey there!
-I'm Marco Anthony Ayuste — a fourth-year undergraduate student at the University of Toronto Mississauga majoring in Communication, Culture & Information Technology (CCIT) and Sociology.
+I'm Marco Anthony Ayuste, a fourth-year undergraduate student at the University of Toronto Mississauga majoring in Communication, Culture & Information Technology (CCIT) and Sociology.

 - 🔭 I’m currently working on coding projects and polishing my portfolio.
 - 🌱 I’m learning more about software and database integration.